Tick-Talk/Protocol/DataTransmission.md

 		</tr>
 		<tr>
 		    <td><code>file</code></td>
-		    <td>The file encoded in Base64 that is associated with this data transmission (can be null or a blank string for nothing)</td>
+		    <td>The file encoded in Base64 that is associated with this data transmission</td>
 		</tr>
 		<tr>
 		    <td><code>filename</code></td>